Patients and Caregivers

 If you requested a fee reduction by selecting one of the eligible programs on the payment page, you will receive an email when that request has been processed (may take up to 10 days).
 Until that time your account will say "under review."
-You will need to use a computer (not a mobile device) to pay for your medical marijuana ID card.

 Who will assist the department in making changes to the medical marijuana program in Pennsylvania?

 The Pennsylvania Medical Marijuana Act creates the Medical Marijuana Advisory Board within the Department of Health.
 Members include the Secretary of Health; the Physician General; State Police Commissioner; Chair of the State Board of Pharmacy; Commissioner of Professional and Occupational Affairs; President of the Pennsylvania Chiefs of Police Association; President of the Pennsylvania District Attorneys Association; members to be appointed by the Governor and six appointees from the legislative caucuses who are knowledgeable and experienced in issues relating to care and treatment of individuals with a serious medical condition, geriatric or pediatric or clinical research.
 One member appointed by the Governor shall be a patient, a family or household member of a patient or a patient advocate.
 The law states that the Pennsylvania's Medical Marijuana Advisory Board shall have the following duties:

 - To examine and analyze the statutory and regulatory law relating to medical marijuana in this commonwealth;